Skip to main content

 See detailed information regarding the codes we follow at the "LA City Code Amendments" page.

 Projects that qualify for Express Permit do not require plan checks.
-Other plan checks, including plan checks by other City departments, county and state agencies may also be required for the work being performed.
+Other plan checks, including plan checks by other City departments, county and state agencies may also be required for th

 At the time of filing: